Topaz AI Gigapixel from Topaz Labs is another interesting standalone photo processing application in their AI series.

 Another Before/After Review image given below.

 So, if you are interested in large prints and you have a low-resolution photo, then Topaz AI Gigapixel software is a good choice, provided you are ready to spend $100 for it.
 It does a decent job of enlarging images with details when compared to the upscaling technique in Photoshop.
-So, I recommend to give it a try and see for yourself.
+So, I recommend giving it a try and see for yourself.

 If you use mobile phones to capture photos and want to make large prints, then Topaz AI Gigapixel is a good option.
-Also, if you want to crop an image taken out of DSLR or any high resolution camera, then you can make use of this image enlargement tool to increase your image resolution.
+Also, if you want to crop an image taken out of DSLR or any high-resolution camera, then you can make use of this image enlargement tool to increase your image resolution.

 I found it useful when doing bird photography.
 You can crop the bird out from the picture and run it through this software to get a portrait shot of the bird with better details.
 If you are interested in purchasing this software, you can do so through my Link, Buy Topaz AI Gigapixel.

 If you want a single application that combines the features of Sharpen AI along with Denoise AI and Gigapixel AI, you must check out the Photo AI from Topazlabs.
 Consider reading Topaz Photo AI review if you want a single tool that supports Denoise AI, Sharpen AI, and Gigapixel AI.